-Apprenticeship Program after three years of service in the
+Millwright's Apprenticeship Program after three years of service

-rigging and more.
+basic blacksmithing, rigging and more.
 I started taking courses

-at night at the local junior college in drafting, engineering, and
+at night at the local junior college in drafting, engineering,

-hesitated to buy any tool I needed.
-I make a lot
+never hesitated to buy any tool I needed.
+I make a lot of tools

 I enjoy sharing my knowledge and experience with others.